-Sitting Bucks: Zero Returns in Fixed Income Funds
+Sitting Bucks: Stale Pricing in Fixed Income Funds

-Zero returns are widely prevalent in fixed-income funds: on more than 30% of trading days, net asset values (NAVs) do not change.
-A principal driver of this phenomenon is the high illiquidity of funds’ holdings, and further evidence hints at a strategic unwillingness on the part of these funds to immediately reflect losses.
-Consequently, fund NAVs are extremely stale, making fund returns highly predictable at daily, weekly, and even monthly horizons.
-Investors respond by withdrawing capital from overvalued funds, exacerbating the risk of fund runs, while buy-and-hold investors face annual dilution costs of around $3 billion when others opportunistically buy and sell at incorrect prices.
-Our results highlight worsening consequences of insufficient fair-valuation practices even after the corrective regulations that followed the 2003 market-timing scandal.
+We document evidence of widespread stale pricing in bond mutual funds and the resulting risks of dilution and fragility.
+A principal driver of this phenomenon is the high illiquidity of funds’ holdings, which makes accurate pricing difficult and provides funds with greater discretion over valuation.
+Consequently, net asset values (NAVs) are extremely stale and fund returns are predictable over several days and weeks, particularly during market crises.
+Opportunistic traders withdraw capital from overvalued funds, exacerbating the risk of fund runs, while buy-and-hold investors face annual dilution of around $1.2 billion.
+Our results highlight adverse consequences of insufficient fair-valuation practices that remain pervasive even after corrective regulations that followed the 2003 market-timing scandal.

-Keywords: Fixed income mutual funds, Stale prices, Fund flows, Fund runs
+Keywords: Bond mutual funds, Stale prices, Fund flows, Fund runs

 JEL Classification: G11, G14, G23